carbon-language/carbon-lang/docs/design/generics/details.md

 has two associated methods, `Add` and `Scale`.

 An interface defines a type-of-type, that is a type whose values are types.
-The values of an interface any types implementing the interface, and so provide definitions for all the functions (and other members) declared in the interface.
+The values of an interface are any types implementing the interface, and so provide definitions for all the functions (and other members) declared in the interface.

 ## Implementing interfaces